OpenDevelopmentMekong/wpckan/README.md

 ### Feature 2: Query lists of CKAN datasets

-Plugin will expose a function that returns a list of CKAN datasets resulting after querying CKAN's API.
-Datasets can be queried after Organization, Group and/or specifying a textual search.
+Plugin exposes a function which returns a list of CKAN datasets resulting after querying CKAN's API.
+Resulting datasets can be filtered by organization, group and/or specifying a textual search.

-The results of this function can be shown anywhere on a Wordpress instance (Posts, Pages, etc..) by calling a shortcode.
+The results of this function can be shown anywhere on a Wordpress instance (Posts, Pages, etc..) by calling the **[wpckan_query_datasets query="QUERY"]** shortcode.
 Per default, this shortcode shows only title and description of the dataset.
-The plugin can be extended by adding following parameters:
+The shortcode has following parameters:

 * **query**: (Mandatory) Term to query the database.